aaronmsimon/unity-kings-of-the-beach/README.md

 3. Ball Events triggered when Property Set
 4. ~~Ball State Machine (probably need to change ballstate.bump to inair/active/inplay/etc)~~
 5. ~~Display target on playing surface (to help player)~~
+6. Ball into net based on Raycast
+7. Ball detection outside of legal range at net

 #### Assistants
 1. Coach - Bump